 RevDB is tested on Linux and to some extent on OS/X. It is known not to work on Windows so far.
-Only Python 2.7 is implemented for now.
+It should support both Python 2.7 and 3.x as available in PyPy.

 This is the original blog post, which describes the basics: https://morepypy.blogspot.ch/2016/07/reverse-debugging-for-python.html (note that many of the limitations described in that blog post have been removed now: threads and cpyext are implemented; various crashes have been fixed; next-style commands behave more reasonably now; import in ! commands is special-cased).